Up (Inna song)

 "Up" is a song recorded by Romanian singer Inna.
-Warner Music Poland and Global Records released it for digital download and streaming on 22 October 2021 as a single.
+Global Records sent it to Romanian radio stations on 21 October 2021.
 Another version of the track with Jamaican rapper Sean Paul was issued on 17 December 2021.
 "Up" was written by Inna, Sebastian Barac, Marcel Botezan, Alex Cotoi and Minelli, while the production was handled by Barac, Botezan and Cotoi; Paul received additional writing and production credits on his version.
 "Up" is a dancehall-influenced pop song, with its lyrics describing a healing love.

 Commercially, "Up" achieved success in Romania, where it became Inna's fifth number-one hit.
 It further topped the charts in Bulgaria, Russia, Poland, the Commonwealth of Independent States (CIS) and Ukraine.
 The Polish Society of the Phonographic Industry (ZPAV) awarded the song a Platinum certification in Poland.
 An accompanying music video for the Sean Paul version of the track was uploaded to Inna's YouTube channel on 17 December 2021.
 Directed by Bogdan Păun, it portrays Inna residing at a party with interspersed shots of Paul also being shown.
 For further promotion, "Up" was performed live on SuperStar România.

 Background and release

 Sebastian Barac, Marcel Botezan and Alex Cotoi produced "Up", and wrote it with Elena Alexandra Apostoleanu (Inna) and Minelli.
-It was released for digital download and streaming on 22 October 2021 as a single in various territories by Warner Music Poland and in Romania by Global Records.
+Global Records sent the single for radio airplay in Romania on 21 October 2021.
+A day later, it was released for digital download and streaming in various territories by Warner Music Poland and in Romania by Global.
 Another version of the song featuring verses from Sean Paul was similarly issued by the two aforementioned labels on 17 December 2021; Paul is credited as a co-lead artist alongside Inna and also received additional writing and production credits.
 Several remixes of the song's solo version were released, with one done by Romanian House Mafia featuring prominent house beats; Inna had previously collaborated with them on "Paris to London" (2021).